Fort Anson |

 (1754 - 1760), Pittsfield

 Fort Fairfield (1756), a local militia stockaded blockhouse, built by Deacon Stephen Crofoot and others, about 80 feet by 60 feet, once located near the corner of Williams Street and Holmes Road.
-Built on the land of Nathaniel Fairfield, west of what was once Honasada Street.
+Built on the land of Nathaniel Fairfield, on what was once Honasada Street.
 Garrisoned by ten men.

 Fort Ashley (1756 or 1757), a blockhouse built by the colonial militia at "Col. Ashley's house".
 Located on Fort Hill (Ashley's Hill) on the southwest shore of Onota Lake (Ashley's Pond).

 Capt.
-Charles Goodrich's Fort (1756), a settlers' blockhouse located on a small hill southeast of what was once "Wendell Square", about two miles south of Fort Anson.
+Charles Goodrich's Fort (1756), a settlers' blockhouse located on a small hill southeast of what was once "Wendell Square", about two miles southwest of Fort Anson.
 Garrisoned by eight men.

 NEED MORE INFO: a Fort Pond near Fort Devens near Leominster.